sorbet/sorbet/website/docs/static.md

 - At `# typed: strong`, Sorbet no longer allows [`T.untyped`](untyped.md) as the intermediate result of any method call.
 This effectively means that Sorbet knew the type statically for 100% of calls within a file.
-Currently, this sigil is rarely used.
-Usually the only files that are `# typed: strong` are RBI files and files with empty class definitions.
+Currently, this sigil is rarely used—usually the only files that are `# typed: strong` are RBI files and files with empty class definitions.
 Most Ruby files that actually do interesting things will have errors in `# typed: strong`.

 To recap: adding one of these comments to the top of a Ruby file controls which errors `srb` reports or silences in that file.
 The strictness level only affects